kapouer/prosemirror-dropcursor/README.md

 decoration to show up at the drop position when something is dragged over the editor.

-Supports two options: `color` to set the color of the cursor (defaults to black) and `width` to set its with in pixels (defaults to 1).
+Option to define entirely custom decoration:
+- `decorate($pos: ResolvedPos) → ?Decoration` (defaults to builtin decoration)

 We aim to be an inclusive, welcoming community.
 To make that explicit, we have a [code of